Ailing telecom equipment maker Nortel Networks Corp

 It had about $2.4 billion in cash when it sought court protection from its creditors and about $4.5 billion in long-term debt, according to court documents.

-The company's shares are almost worthless, trading unchanged at 10.5 Canadian cents on the Toronto Stock Exchange.
-In mid-2000, at the height of the company's success, the stock was worth more than C$1,100, adjusted for a share consolidation that took place in late 2006.
+The company's shares are almost worthless, and were unchanged at 10.5 Canadian cents on the Toronto Stock Exchange on Monday morning.
+In mid-2000, at the height of Nortel's success, the stock was worth more than C$1,100, adjusted for a share consolidation that took place in late 2006.

 (Reporting by Wojtek Dabrowski; editing by Peter Galloway)